South Dakota Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a South Dakota Month-to-Month Lease

-South Dakota requires at least 30 days of advance notice before a rental increase, delivered in writing.
+South Dakota requires at least 30 days of advance notice before raising the rent.
+Notice must be delivered in writing.

 Eviction in South Dakota Month-to-Month Rentals

-South Dakota tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+South Dakota tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in South Dakota typically take five to twelve weeks.

 For more information on the eviction process in South Dakota, click here.